jrcks/VSLAM-LAB/README.md

 Experiments in **VSLAM-LAB** as sequences of entries in a YAML file (see example **~/VSLAM-LAB/configs/exp_demo_short.yaml**):
 ```
-exp_01:
-  Module: dso                     # anyfeature/orbslam2/dso/colmap/glomap/dust3r/...
-  Parameters: {}                  # Vector with parameters that will be input to the baseline executable
+exp_vslamlab:
-  Config: config_demo_short.yaml  # YAML file containing the sequences to be run
+  Config: config_demo.yaml     # YAML file containing the sequences to be run
   NumRuns: 1                   # Maximum number of executions per sequence
+  Parameters: {verbose: 1}     # Vector with parameters that will be input to the baseline executable
+  Module: droidslam            # droidslam/monogs/orbslam2/dust3r/glomap/...
 ```
 **Config** files are YAML files containing the list of sequences to be executed in the experiment (see example **~/VSLAM-LAB/configs/config_demo_short.yaml**):
 ```
 rgbdtum:
   - 'rgbd_dataset_freiburg1_xyz'
+hamlyn:
+  - 'rectified01'
+7scenes:
+  - 'chess_seq-01'
 eth:
   - 'table_3'
-  - 'planar_2'
-kitti:
-  - '04'
-  - '09'
 euroc:
   - 'MH_01_easy'
 monotum: